-- Ask lots of questions about anything – this will make you appear more knowledgeable so agents are more likely to be honest
+- Ask plenty of questions - this will make you appear more knowledgeable so agents are more likely to be honest

-- Ask if house comes furnished, tv etc
+- Ask if the house comes furnished, tv etc.

 - Ask if gas or oil, if gas check for carbon monoxide detector, make sure boiler has been serviced within last year

-- Ask if electricity is bill pay or top up meter
+- Ask if electricity and if top-up meter

 - Check for double glazing

-- Ask around if area is safe/student or resident
+- Ask around if the area is safe

 - Check distance to supermarkets and your school building